-- To study and gain the knowledge of Nanotechnology in the field of medicine. - To study and gain the knowledge of Cellular Nano machines and the Building Blocks of Life - Know the Importance of various nano materials in health and medicine. - To gain the knowledge of Molecular therapy - To study Stem cell therapy, - .Application of nanotechnology in health monitoring systems
+- To understand the basics of Materials in Medicine. - To study and gain the knowledge of Nanotechnology in the field of medicine. - To understand the basics of Biological Interactions with Materials. - To explore various nano particles - To learn Cellular Nano machines in Medical Diagnostics and Therapeutics. - To explore about Application of nanotechnology in health monitoring systems.